mathieu-benoit/labspace-dhi-trivy-python-postgres/.labspace/07-scan-dhi-with-trivy.md

-# Scan DHI images with Trivy
+# Scan the DHI images with Trivy

 ## Scan the Python app image